Product Support & Resources

 Filling a Stream Machine

-Mastering the Dip-and-Pull Method
+Filling Your Stream Machine With the Dip-and-Pull Method

 Filling a Stream Machine Water Launcher is fundamentally different from traditional water guns that use a reservoir.
 Instead, it utilizes a "dip-and-pull" piston system to draw water directly into the main barrel.
 To start, ensure the handle is pushed all the way forward so the tube is empty.
 Submerge the front nozzle completely in a clean water source such as a pool, bucket, or lake and pull the handle back slowly and steadily.
 This creates a vacuum that fills the barrel with a solid column of water, ready for high-velocity launching.